 The idea behind the Clever is pretty simple: you pour the water over the grounds, and it’s held in the brewer—just like a french press.
 When the brew is finished, you release the shut-off valve, and it drips the coffee into the cup or carafe below.
 It can also be used like a traditional pour over—you’ll just need to hold the shut-off valve while pouring the water.
 Just keep in mind that it won’t brew the cup exactly like other pour overs because of its dual-use nature.

 Clever Coffee Dripper

 Ditch French press coffee for the drip method, with this clever pick!

 If brewing two or three cups at a time isn’t going to work for you, then the Chemex Classic brewer is the way to go.
 The brewer uses a filter system to drip the coffee into the reservoir below, then you simply remove the filter and toss it—the coffee is served directly from the same container in which it was brewed.
 It’s clean, simple, and best of all: delicious.

-While this is our pick for best large pour over system, there are several versions of the Chemex available: 3, 6, 8, and 10 cup options, all of which can be purchases with or without a handle for easier pouring.
+While this is our pick for the best large pour over system, there are several versions of the Chemex available: 3-, 6-, 8-, and 10-cup options, all of which can be purchased with or without a handle for easier pouring.

 So even if you’re not in the market for a 10-cup pour over system, this is still a system you may want to take a closer look at in the smaller sizes.

 For more coffee (and coffee that just tastes better), grab the iconic Chemex.